Bryan Johnson (fullback)

-Bryan Johnson (born January 18, 1978) is a former American football fullback.
-He entered the National Football League (NFL) as an undrafted free agent in the 2000 when he signed with the Washington Redskins.
-In 2004, he was traded to the Chicago Bears.
-He played college football at Boise State University, where he was a linebacker.
+Bryan Johnson (born January 18, 1978) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football a linebacker for the Boise State Broncos.
+He entered the NFL as an undrafted free agent in the 2000 when he signed with the Washington Redskins.
+In 2004, he was traded to the Chicago Bears as a pending restricted free agent.
 Johnson attended Highland High School in Pocatello, Idaho.

 In Bears training camp in 2006 he tore part of his hamstring and had surgery a few days later.
 Johnson retired from the NFL in 2007 after being on injured reserve for his last season.